Was there sexuality and procreation in the Garden of Eden? The answer may not be as straightforward as you would think.

 Gluttony is to sexuality as…

 By way of a telling analogy, Aquinas contrasts the glutton who can’t control the consumption of food with a person who simply enjoys eating a meal but is under control and can start and stop at will.
 The glutton is like the person having sexual intercourse after Paradise and the moderate eater is like Adam and Eve having sexual relations.
 They would have enjoyed it intensely even though it was a rational and controlled activity.
-As Aquinas puts it, “a sober person does not take less pleasure in food taken in moderation than the glutton, but his concupiscence lingers less in such pleasures.”9)One could argue that Aquinas’s analogy is not perfect since even the sober person experiences hunger which motivates him or her to eat.
-Aquinas envisions both eating and sexual relations in Paradise more like a rational choice with no internal prompting or at least no prompting that cannot be rationally controlled.
+As Aquinas puts it, “a sober person does not take less pleasure in food taken in moderation than the glutton, but his concupiscence lingers less in such pleasures.”One could argue that Aquinas’s analogy is not perfect since even the sober person experiences hunger which motivates him or her to eat.
+Aquinas envisions both eating and sexual relations in … Continue reading

 Aquinas ties the emerging shame over nakedness not only to sexual desire but to the visual arousal of the lustful body which is what makes nakedness shameful.
 He thus seems to have in mind, in particular, the unprompted and visible male erection as a symptom of sexual desire that is shameful and should be hidden by clothing.
 The purpose of clothing was thus to hide the visible signs of unruly sexual desire, which started after the first couple’s sin and reminded them of what they had done.